"An ambitious, dynamic researcher, committed to all aspects of academic life"

 Days at the academy are never the same.
 There are some days when we have more commitments, such as exams, conferences, VIP lectures or supervisors’ lectures and there are some days when our schedule is more flexible.
 During those days we can be more dedicated to our research.

-Besides using articles available online or articles that are published by the CEA, I also visited the Library of the Hungarian Parliament.
-Moreover, during a study trip in the Hague we had the chance to visit the Peace Palace Library which was more than useful for all of us.
+In addition to using articles available online and published by CEA UM, I also visited the Library of the Hungarian Parliament.
+Moreover, during a study trip to The Hague, we had the opportunity to visit the Peace Palace Library, which was extremely useful for all of our research.

 What is it like to live in Budapest?